dmbarbour/glas/docs/GlasCLI.md

     # install
     sudo mv /tmp/glas /usr/bin/

 In practice, we will need multiple versions of 'glas-binary' for multiple operating systems and processors.
-This might be achieved by defining 'glas-binary-linux-64' for example, or by defining a 'default-target' module that can be adjusted via GLAS_PATH.
+This might be achieved by defining a 'target' module that can be adjusted via GLAS_PATH.
+Alternatively, we can define separate modules such as 'glas-binary-linux-x64'.

+## Versioning

+Different versions of the glas executable should mostly vary in performance.
+If the g0 language module bootstraps, the outcome from '--extract' should be deterministic independent of 'glas' version.
+The behavior for '--run' may change due to different effects APIs, but the effects APIs and their associated behavior should be standardized to control variation.

 ## Useful Verbs